aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-12-release-notes/_index.md

 // Set font sources and load search cache before processing documents.
 Note that sources should be the same as when saving font search cache.
 FileFontSource fileSource = new FileFontSource(filePath, fileSourcePriority, fileSourceKey);
 MemoryFontSource memorySource = new MemoryFontSource(fontData, memorySourcePriority, memorySourceKey);
-StreamFontSource streamSource = new SteamFontSourceMemoryImpl(streamSourcePriority, streamSourceKey);
+StreamFontSource streamSource = new StreamFontSourceMemoryImpl(streamSourcePriority, streamSourceKey);
 FontSettings settings = new FontSettings();
 settings.SetFontsSources(new FontSourceBase[] { fileSource, memorySource, streamSource }, cacheInputStream);
 {{< /highlight >}}